A glance at reaction of sports to Russian invasion

 CURLING

+World Curling Federation banned Russia, excluding it from women’s world championship in Canada this month and men’s world championship in Las Vegas in April.
 European championships in Perm, Russia, in November to be relocated.
-World Curling Federation begun process to remove Russian entries from women’s world championship in Canada this month and men’s world championship in Las Vegas in April.

 CYCLING